BMBF, 2019 - 2024

 Leibniz Institute of Ecological Urban and Regional Development (IOER) Dresden, Prof. Dr. Wolfgang Wende (WP 5)

 ICLEI – Local Governments for Sustainability e.V., World Secretariat Bonn, Roman Mendle (WP 7, 10)

 Chinese Partner Institutions

-Shanghai University, Department of Architecture and Sociology, Prof. Dr. LIU Yong (WP 6)
+- Shanghai University, Department of Architecture, Prof. Dr. LIU Yong (WP 6)

-ICLEI Local Governments for Sustainability, East Asia Secretariat, Merlin Lao (WP 7, 10)
+- ICLEI Local Governments for Sustainability, East Asia Secretariat, Xu Ji (WP 7, 10)